-Refined Approach Transformed Approach Description Change the trigger for Planning forums to: Change the trigger for Planning forums to: An application for non-residential use and/or development where there are 20 or more objector properties; or An application for residential use and/or development where there are 12 or more objector properties.
-An application (when advertised) receives objections that Councilors or Officers determine can be resolved by negotiation between parties in a Planning Forum; Officers and/or Councilors can convene a Forum Benefits There is clarity for applicants in when and why forums are called due to the trigger of 20 and 12 objections based on application type.
+Refined Approach Transformed Approach Description Change the trigger for Planning forums to: • An application for non- Change the trigger for Planning forums to: An application (when advertised) residential use and/or development where there are 20 or more objector properties; or receives objections that Councillors or Officers determine can be resolved by negotiation between parties in a Planning Forum; Officers and/or Councillors can convene a Forum • An application for residential use and/or development where there are 12 or more objector properties.
+Benefits application type.
 Is familiar and well understood by the community and Council.
-Provides alignment between forums and the council meeting triggers May reduce delays on processing applications with lower number of objectors Forums are only called when there are genuine opportunities for negotiation and improved outcomes.
+Provides alignment between forums and the council meeting triggers May reduce delays on processing applications with lower number of objectore Forums are only called when there are genuine opportunities for negotiation and improved outcomes.
 Forums can be called when there is an issue of importance to discuss, irrespective of the number of objections.
-Councilors and Officers can use their expertise and knowledge to determine the benefits of a forum.
-Removes the delay on decisions that are likely to be refused.
+Councillors and Officers can use their expertise and knowledge to determine the benefits of a forum.
 Provides a streamlined approach to negotiation and considering objectors concerns.

-Values objections based on their merit; not solely only volume.
-Risks The process delays and time between objections being lodged and objections being addressed will continue to Perception of removing the importance of objectors and community input into the planning process. be > 3 weeks.
-Requires a change to current practice and will need to be managed accordingly with staff and Councillors.
+Risks The process delays and time between objections being lodged and objections being addressed will continue to be > 3 weeks.
+Perception of removing the importance of objectors and community input into the planning process.
+Requires a change to current practice and will need to be managed accordingly with staff and Councillors. ------- --- --